Peter Case (album)

-Peter Case was the debut album by American power pop singer-songwriter Peter Case, released in 1986 on Geffen Records.
+Peter Case is the debut album by American power pop singer-songwriter Peter Case, released in 1986 on Geffen Records.
 Omnivore Records reissued it with additional tracks in September 2016.

 History

 Peter Case was a member of the Los Angeles power pop group The Nerves along with Paul Collins (later of The Beat), and Jack Lee.
 After the breakup of the Nerves, Case made several albums in the early 1980s with The Plimsouls.
 This is his first solo album after the breakup of the Plimsouls.

 Case was accompanied by 20 other musicians including T-Bone Burnett and Mitchell Froom, guitarist Mike Campbell, John Hiatt, drummers Jim Keltner and Jerry Marotta, Roger Mcguinn, Van Dyke Parks, and his then-wife Victoria Williams, among others.
 Case wrote five of the songs on the LP, and co-wrote six others including three with Burnett, one with Burnett and Marotta, and one with Williams.
 One song features lyrics by Case with music originally written by Lightnin' Hopkins.
 The album closes with a cover of Shane Macgowan's "Pair of Brown Eyes", originally performed by MacGowan's band The Pogues.
 The song "I Shook His Hand" was originally performed live in a harder-rocking version with the Plimsouls.
 A promo-only release from the album included a fully acoustic version of "I Shook His Hand."

 The liner notes included the following unusual message:

 The phone rang and stirred me from a bleary-eyed reverie.
 I sat down, poured myself a glass of scotch and waited for the phone to ring.
 It rang and rang.
 My bags were packed and I was out on the street.
 Three hours and three days later and it was the imaginary man in a snake dance.
 The recipe: the kid said he'd been standing on the same corner for a thousand nights.
 I haven't seen him for a while, guess nothing much came of it – hope he's alright.
 Once you get used to it – it's too bad.

 Rain soaked boots and a bad cough led to the youthful deportee.
 She said she knew Rants & Charlie James.
 So all I had was some faded flowers, an empty bottle and a broken phonograph record.
 Maybe some thank yous would be in order.
 Thank you, thank you, thank you, thank you, thank you.

 I guess there's someone somewhere in a big room with a bright light and a heat lamp and a stamp collection and a stethoscope and they're checking out their own heartbeat – checking on the heartbeat of this grand and glorious land – yep I guess so.

 My sister told me on the phone she heard someone on the radio singing about small towns in America.
 I said I didn't know any songs about America – these songs are about sin and salvation.
 Have fun.